tail-ed/tailed-ui/README.md

 **Download the latest version as older versions are filled with bugs or don't work**

+### LATEST UPDATE 0.3.1:

+Everything is working as I intended it to run.
+The main way of importing these files should be with npx/pnpx/etc and by running the init command so that files are copies locally and can be modified to your liking.
+Package has been published on NPM so you no longer need to specify github as its location and no token is required to download/copy these files.

 ## Changes from default shadcn

 There was a bug with raddix-ui which caused the popover to not display certain components like a combobox properly, the dropdown would not be clickable as the click was being registered behind it.
 I modified it so that theres a context for dialog that lets the popover know to render inside a div instead of the popoverPrimitive thats used by default.
 This was done to fix that bug while avoiding any possible bugs that could arise from the change,